Kicksecure/tb-updater/README.md

 Integrates well with tb-starter, tb-default-browser and open-link-confirmation package as well as with Qubes.

-Without the curl-scripts package installed, the GUI will not move the progress bar.
+Without the helper-scripts package installed, the GUI will not move the progress bar.

-If you have the curl-scripts package installed, it will show a nicer progress bar when run in terminal and more meaningful curl exit code messages, when curl failed.
+If you have the helper-scripts package installed, it will show a nicer progress bar when run in terminal and more meaningful curl exit code messages, when curl failed.